sage-code/maj/verbs.md

 Nouns can invert vowels to become verbs:

 * buga	= quarrel
-* bogu  = to brawl
+* raju  = to brawl

 **example:**

-* tu dibu'ia una buga? = you are starting a quarrel?
+* tu dibu'na una buga? = you are starting a quarrel?
-* tu te bogu'pa en la bura? = do you had a fight in the bar?
+* tu te raju'be en la bura? = do you had a fight in the bar?

 ## Reflexive form